How to book…

-The bike and the session are both free.
-However we require £20.00 to cover the cost of a good D-lock and a set a lights (worth £30) and essential new parts for each bicycle.
-This must be paid at the time of booking.
+The bike and the workshop are both free.
+However, we ask for £20.00 to cover the cost of a good D-lock, a set of lights.
+This must be paid at the time of booking and is non-refundable in the event of a missed appointment (please call us to rearrange if you can no longer make your appointment).